 How can this work for you?

-As we saw in the Building Trust blog, it is essential that you don't just talk the talk.
-It is essential that you walk the walk.
+It is essential that you deliver on your promises.
 Take the work that Vodafone have been doing on promoting themselves as the number one employer for women and LGBT+ people.
 First they have to take the steps in that direction and then tell the world about it - in that order.
-Of course there will always be a degree the marketing driving the reality, but tangible steps towards the new reality have to come first.
-The great thing about this type of film is that it makes for really powerful, engaging outputs.
+Of course there will always be a degree to which the marketing drives the reality, but tangible steps towards the new reality have to come first.
+The great thing about this type of film is that it makes for really powerful, engaging content.
 Ideal for recruitment and staff engagement.

-Whatever you're making videos about it's essential to make them the right length to get your message across.
+To ensure the best engagement rates, it's essential to make your business culture videos and recruitment videos the right length.
 We've pulled together everything you need to know, platform by platform, to help you with that.